davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/logic.md

 It may seem like only logicians would ignore truth and focus only on form.
 When else don't we care about truth, however?

 When training a deep learning model, we often start with dummy data and just check that we *can* fit to something (e.g. images from some other dataset).
 If we can't, then we likely coded something wrong.
-Sometimes we are just interested in learning a libary (e.g. PyTorch) rather than getting it to do something useful.
+Sometimes we are just interested in learning a library (e.g. PyTorch) rather than getting it to do something useful.

 In Bayesian statistics, similarly, we generate data from our assumed data-generating distribution and then try to fit our model to it to confirm we can reproduce the model parameters.